 - D. Cross access.
 The Planning Board, as part of site plan approval, may require that shared access among various uses and properties be provided where aid access would improve traffic safety and limit the number of curbs cuts and access points onto a road, especially where said access points cross sidewalks or trails. - E. Loading.
 A loading space shall be at least twelve (12) feet wide and thirty-five (35) feet long exclusive of circulation aisles and shall have headroom of fourteen (14) feet if enclosed. - F. Screening.
 Off-street parking areas for three (3) or more vehicles and off-street loading areas adjoining residences or residential districts shall be screened as approved by the Planning Board.
-The screening shall be on the side or sides which adjoin or face premises in any residential district, residentially improved lot or institutional premises, such as schools, hospitals, nursing homes, etc. - G. Accessible parking spaces shall be provided as required by the New York State Building Code. - H. All off-street parking areas shall be designed so as to ensure maximum safety for both vehicular and pedestrian traffic and shall include all necessary traffic flow control devices, including raised islands, bumpers, etc., to establish a safe and orderly traffic flow. - I. Off-street parking spaces.
+The screening shall be on the side or sides which adjoin or face premises in any residential district, residentially improved lot or institutional premises, such as schools, hospitals, nursing homes, etc. - (7) Where there are practical difficulties in the location of parking spaces or if the public safety orpublic convenience, or both, would be better served by the location of such parking spaces otherthan on the same lot as the use to which it is appurtenant, the Board of Appeals, on specificapplication, may authorize such alternative location of required parking space as will adequatelyserve the public interest, subject to the following conditions: - (a) Such off-site spaces shall be located on land in the same ownership or under a legally binding, perpetual arrangement between the premises. - (b) The entrance to such space shall be within a radius of 250 feet from an entrance to the use that such space serves.